This article was originally published in 2019. It has been updated with new information.

 Forcing someone to create an account before they can check out is a significant roadblock.
 One-third of people in the Baymard Institute study abandoned their cart over account creation and, anecdotally, think of how many times you’ve done it.
 I know I have.

-Beyond offering guest checkout, there are a number of steps you can take to make your checkout process smoother.
+Beyond offering guest checkout, there are several steps you can take to make the process smoother.

-Bellroy has a fantastic checkout process on their site.
-It’s all on one page where the customer sees everything they’ll have to fill in--and they’ve done a great job paring down the form.
+Bellroy's site has a fantastic checkout process.
+It’s all on one page, where the customer sees everything they’ll have to fill in—and they’ve done a great job paring down the form.
 The shipping choices are concise.
 There’s an option to use the shipping address as the billing address.
-The payment options are simple, and the PayPal availability saves people the trouble of having to type in their credit card number.
+The payment options are simple, and PayPal availability saves people the trouble of having to type in their credit card number.
 This is a checkout page worth emulating.

-An e-commerce site that’s hard to use is going to lose customers quick--whether it’s difficult to navigate, features broken links, or spits out unexpected errors during checkout.
+An e-commerce site that’s difficult to use will quickly lose customers, whether it’s difficult to navigate, features broken links, or spits out unexpected errors during checkout.

-It’s important to test your site’s usability on a regular basis.
+It’s important to test your site’s usability regularly.
 Go to your own website and try to find a product, then buy it.
 Or have a friend do it (bonus points if they’re not so web-savvy).
-Stay vigilant about broken links and make sure your search is working like it’s supposed to.
+Stay vigilant about broken links, and make sure your search is working like it’s supposed to.

 Check out the focus on usability here by the store Skinny Ties.
 Their navigation bar offers direct links to the primary ways someone would search for a tie (color, width, pattern, and so on).
 Below that, they’ve got another navigation system--a unique and highly clickable one where pictures of different types of ties link to sections of the site.
 And if neither of those works for you, there’s a search box up top--and a section of “popular” ties on the bottom.
 This site’s design is entirely focused on getting customers to the exact product they want as easily as possible.